phpfunk/phpfunk.github.com/about/readme.md

 - I used to love running, but this [race](https://calendar.ultrarunning.com/runner/show?first_name=Jeff&last_name=Johns&runner_id=9291) broke me.

 ### Personality Types
 Over the years I've been asked to take a few personality tests at work.
-I personally find them fascinating and most of the time spot on.
+I find them fascinating and most of the time spot on.
 Some results that may interest you:

 - Myers Briggs: [INFJ](https://www.verywellmind.com/infj-introverted-intuitive-feeling-judging-2795978)
 - Ennegram: [Type 5](https://www.truity.com/enneagram/personality-type-5-investigator)
 - Spirit Animal: [Bear](https://trustedpsychicmediums.com/spirit-animals/bear-spirit-animal/) - Yes, I really took a test for this &#128513;

-What I've been able to take away and fully believe in:
+**What I've been able to take away and believe in:**
 - I lead with empathy & trust
 - I like to digest information before I respond
 - If I don't share early and often, I may not share at all